almereyda/awesome-starred/README.md

 ## PHP

+- [Logicify/mautic-advanced-templates-bundle](https://github.com/Logicify/mautic-advanced-templates-bundle) - Plugin extends default email template capabilities with TWIG block so you can use advanced scripting techniques like conditions, loops etc
+- [thirdset/ThirdSetMauticTimingBundle](https://github.com/thirdset/ThirdSetMauticTimingBundle) - Mautic plugin for setting the timing (hours of the day, days of the week, etc) for when to trigger campaign events.
+- [mettle/sendportal](https://github.com/mettle/sendportal) - Open-source self-hosted email marketing.
+Manage your own newsletters at a fraction of the cost.
 - [nextcloud/talk_matterbridge](https://github.com/nextcloud/talk_matterbridge) - This app brings the Matterbridge binary to your server to connect Nextcloud Talk with other chat services
 - [AzuraCast/AzuraCast](https://github.com/AzuraCast/AzuraCast) - A self-hosted web radio management suite, including turnkey installer tools for the full radio software stack and a modern, easy-to-use web app to manage your stations.
 - [pressbooks/pressbooks](https://github.com/pressbooks/pressbooks) - Open publishing.
 Open web.
 Open source.